 Moving Families into Economic Stability

 JRLC's 2017 legislative agenda is focused on assisting families in their work to achieve economic stability.
-To help us advocate for these issues, please register for our 2017 Day on the Hill.
-You're always welcome to contact our office if you have thoughts on or questions about getting more engaged in advocacy.
+Please contact us if you have thoughts or questions about getting more engaged in advocacy.

 Strengthen the Safety Net for Low-income Families and Children

 The Minnesota Family Investment Program (MFIP) provides work support and temporary cash assistance for children and their parents - often low wage workers between jobs.
 MFIP cash assistance for a family of three is a maximum of $532 per month.
 It has not changed since 1986.
 We support an increase of $100 per month for these families.